-Jeremy Caplan is Director of Education for the Tow-Knight Center for Entrepreneurial Journalism at the Craig Newmark Graduate School of Journalism.
+Previously, he was Director of Education for the school’s Tow-Knight Center for Entrepreneurial Journalism.
 He has taught courses at CUNY on digital journalism, reporting and writing, business fundamentals, and entrepreneurial journalism.

 He has written for Time Magazine on business, technology and cultural trends.
 He’s covered tech companies including Google, Yahoo, AOL and Apple.